sharetribe/flex-docs/src/docs/background/off-session-payments/index.md

 to their account.
 This allows you to charge customers closer to their booking dates, so that the money can be held in Stripe throughout the booking period.

+Another way to use the off-session payment logic might be to create a pre-order functionality for a product marketplace.
+In a pre-order transaction flow, the provider could put their future offerings for sale and include a delivery date well into the future.
+Customers could then pre-order the items, and their card would only be charged once the provider marks the orders as being in progress or shipped.
+Again, this would allow the pre-order time to be longer than the Stripe limitation of 90 days.

 ## Transaction process example